MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-known-issues-1905.md

 ## Update process

 - Applicable: This issue applies to all supported releases.
-- Cause: When attempting to install an Azure Stack update, the status for the update might fail and change state to **PreparationFailed**.
+- Cause: When attempting to install the 1905 Azure Stack update, the status for the update might fail and change state to **PreparationFailed**.
 This is caused by the update resource provider (URP) being unable to properly transfer the files from the storage container to an internal infrastructure share for processing.
+The 1905 update package is larger than previous update packages which may make this issue more likely to occur.
 - Remediation: Starting with version 1901 (1.1901.0.95), you can work around this issue by clicking **Update now** again (not **Resume**).
 The URP then cleans up the files from the previous attempt, and starts the download again.
+If the problem persists, we recommend manually uploading the update package by following the “Import and Install Updates” section of our documentation here: https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-apply-updates
 - Occurrence: Common

 ## Portal